 As a full-time activist and writer, what have you found to be the best and worst parts of your job?
 What advice would you give to young activists navigating these pros and cons?

 Best would be always learning every single day and being able to prioritise my self-education – that means I learn in fast forward!
 I’ve also met the most incredible people and all my peers do a similar thing to me so it has made me realise how many extraordinary, kind people there are in the world!
 Worst would be the pressure.
 After you change the law there’s huge pressure to do more.
 That’s a huge first win, and I always feel like I’m not living up to the things people call me in the media – but I guess whatever job we’re in we can feel not good enough.
 That’s probably part of being a woman in the public eye too.
 My advice for young activists would be work on your campaign or self-education little and often, every day!
 Self-educate on structural issues like race, gender and human rights and don’t just read those books… study them!
 Take notes!
 Be curious!
-Self-education is the single most effective thing we can do to progress society, but remember, if you’re world view leaves people out it’s only a view that works for some, but not others!
+Self-education is the single most effective thing we can do to progress society, but remember, if your world view leaves people out it’s only a view that works for some, but not others!

 Following the success of your upskirting campaign and subsequent projects, what are your future goals for your activism?